MyCollab/mycollab/README.md

 Pull requests and bug reports are always welcome!

-Visit our website at https://www.mycollab.com/
+Visit our website https://www.mycollab.com/ to get a free trial of the premium service.

 ## Features
 MyCollab provides the rich set features of Project Management, Customer Management module and online collaboration methods.